tkf/tkf.github.com/_posts/2011/04/2011-04-20-visualizing-git-and-hg-commit-activity.markdown

 When I choose a open-source software from several projects, I'd want to choose more active one.
-Although some repository service like [Google Code](http://code.google.com/) provides "activity" information, that was not enough because:
+Although some repository service like [Google Code](http://code.google.com/) provides "activity" information, that was not enough for me because:

-1. I want to know same "activity" measurement across the projects.
+1. I want to know same activity measurement across the projects.
 2. I can't see activity if the repository service does not provides information anyway.
 3. It'd be better to know that if the repository has high "activity"